apache/echarts-doc/en/option/component/visual-map-continuous.md

 chart.setOption({visualMap: {min: 10, max: 300, range: [20, 80]}}); // range is set to [20, 80].

 chart.setOption({visualMap: {min: 0, max: 400}}); // min and max are modifies using setOption.
-// Then range remains the original value ([20, 80]) but will not do auto-adaption。
+// Then range keep the original value ([20, 80]) but will not do auto-adaption。

 chart.setOption({visualMap: {range: null}}); // Set range to null then.
 // Then auto-adaption of range turns on and range is auto modified to [min, max], that is, [0, 400].